 Current & Proposed Capital Projects

-The 83rd Street Park Development includes: a 30x40 picnicking shelter with seating for 100+ patrons, accessible pathways linking site amenities (bike path, shelter, baseball, school, playground, etc.), improvements to the existing baseball field, benches, waste receptacles, and extensive landscape enhancements.
+The 83rd Street Park Development includes: a 30x40 picnicking shelter with seating for 100+ patrons, accessible pathways linking site amenities (bike path, shelter, baseball, school, playground, etc.), development of a new junior size soccer field, improvements to the existing baseball field, benches, waste receptacles, and extensive landscape enhancements.

-Baseball improvements include accessible, covered dugouts; accessible spectator spaces, accessible walks from both the Woodridge Park District and Sipley School parking lots, fence height modifications to accommodate new dugouts; fence/backstop fabric replacement, new team benches, park benches, waste receptacles, and landscape enhancements.
+Baseball improvements include accessible, covered dugouts; accessible spectator spaces, accessible walks from both the WPD and Sipley School parking lots, fence height modifications to accommodate new dugouts; fence/backstop fabric replacement, new team benches, park benches, waste receptacles, and landscape enhancements.

 Athletic Recreation Center (ARC) Soccer Field Complex Safety Fence